amirali110/Financial-Report/README.md

 .
 .

-note that We will not be responsible for the data
+note that We will not be responsible for your data